 - Review of BMP: All privately owned facilities are on track.
-Covid-19 affected the original date of inspections. - Program Plan Revisions: Program Plan changes are not needed at this time
+A new maintenance schedule is being tried, things may change due to staffing and other County needs. - Program Plan Revisions: Program Plan changes are not needed at this time

 6. Pollution Prevention/Good Housekeeping for Municipal Operations